Research

 Cohesinopathy Biobank Research Study

 Scientists at Boston Children’s Hospital are looking for research participants with STAG1 gene changes (variant, mutation, deletion, or duplication) for a biobanking study.
 Study is currently limited to individuals who have already had a skin biopsy obtained as part of a previous clinical or research study.
-If you would like to learn more, contact study coordinator Kamli Faour at kamli.faour@childrens.harvard.edu or call
+If you would like to learn more, please contact study coordinator Emeline Kao at cdlsresearch@childrens.harvard.edu.

 Research Goals